ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 # Rules for Scheduling

 There are a couple of hard constraints when we try and solve this scheduling problem.
-Let's define what this means/
+Let's define what this means.

 **Hard Constraint**: A rule that, if violated, makes for an invalid schedule